0LNetworkCommunity/libra-legacy-v6/ol/documentation/teams/about_teams.md

 0L validator nodes are also the logical units which proxy votes for upgrading the system policies.
 System policies are Move Language code known as the `stdlib`.
 0L has a decentralized upgrade technology, which allows for any validator to propose an upgrade to the `stdlib` and if 2/3rs of the validator set concur with subsequent votes, the upgrade happens within 2 epochs [link](../network-upgrades/stdlib_hot_upgrade.md)

 The vote weight for upgrade vote counting is the same as consensus voting, i.e., the Team Weight will count toward upgrade votes.

+# Difficulty Ratchet

+Difficulty adjustments of Delay Towers can either create centralization, or decentralization.
+To maximize credible neutrality of the platform, the difficulty adjustment should bias towards each Team (validator position) having thousands of Members.
+If there was no "difficulty adjustment" to the collective Tower Height, it would be possible for a single entity, to have a Team of 1, and not share any rewards.
+On the other extreme the difficulty adjustment may be too difficult, and very few Teams pass the threshold, and thus the network has fewer nodes, and less security (and less credible neutrality).

+The Difficulty Ratchet, monotonically increases the difficulty to keep pace with the height of delay towers being built accross the network.

+The ratcheting feature will be rolled out in phases.

+The first "ratchet" is to increase the difficulty above the level which a single Tower (a single entity) could produce.
+This forces the hand of Validators needed to enable Teams on their validators.

+The network will not enforce a percentage share between Captains and Members.
+This is a market, and we'll let the market decide what is appropriate.

+The subsequent automated ratcheting, will nominally keep pace with tower creation but also bias towards more towers participating in a single validator.
+If all Captains in the network are on average able to keep a high share of the pool (e.g 90%) with few "members", then this is a sign that the difficulty needs to increase to bias toward more towers.
+Thus the ratchet increases most when the average share of the pool to Members is low.

 # Account Transactions